The World

 Youth Cup

 Gothia Cup is the world’s largest and most international youth football tournament.
-Each year, around 1700 teams from 80 nations take part and they play 4500 games on 110 pitches.
+Each year, around 1900 teams from 75 nations take part and they play almost 5000 games on 112 pitches.

 Watch the movie "We Love Gothia Cup"